viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

       currently failing, therefore skipping)
     * After a successful build a `pegelhub-ftp-connector-2023.12.jar` file will be added to the `pegelhub-ftp-connector/target` folder.
 The .jar and `properties.yaml` have to be in the same folder.
-        * Move the new .jar file out of the `/target` folder into `pegelhub-ftp-connector`
-        * ~~If you want to move the `properties.yaml` file, remember to use the new path of it in the JVM arguments when starting the FTP-Connector~~

 The `properties.yaml` file stores information about the received data, including the provider and the needed API-Key for communication between the Pegelhub-Core and the FTP-Connector.

-2) Build the pegelhub-ftp-connector docker image:
+2) Build and save the pegelhub-ftp-connector docker image:
-    * Open the project in the correct folder like in Step #1
+    * Open the project in the correct folder (`../pegelhub-ftp-connector`)
-    * In Terminal, execute command `docker build .\Dockerfile`
+    * In Terminal, execute command `docker build -t ftp-connector .` where the tag `ftp-connector` could also be renamed to another fitting name and  `.`  stands for the current path
+      * To ensure that the image was built, execute `docker images` to show a list of built images
+    * Save the docker image with `docker save ftp-connector -o ftp-connector.tar`

+3) If you want to run the container only locally:
+      * Load the docker image with `docker load -i ftp-connector`
+      *

+4) Transfer the pegelhub-ftp-connector docker image to server via SSH using scp (alternative to docker hub + account):
+    * Open the project in the correct folder (`../pegelhub-ftp-connector`)
+    * Transfer the data onto your provided server with `scp .\ftp.connector.tar username@IPAddressOfServer:~`
+      * You may have to enter credentials (password for the given username)
-    * _After successful build a_
+    *

 ## How to use